mhavey/marklogic/uml2es/examples/hr/README.md

 gradle -PenvironmentName=local -i hubRunFlow -PentityName=Employee -PflowName=HarmonizeEmployee

 Confirm:
-FINAL now contains 1013 documents including.
+FINAL now contains:
-  - 5 in Department collection
+  - 5 documents in Department collection
-  - 1002 in Employee collection
+  - 1002 documents in Employee collection

 ## Explore the Data
 In Query Console, import the workspace XMI2ESHR.xml.
 In each tab, try the query to explore an aspect of the data.